ejobity/general-investment-calculator/README.md

 # general-investment-calculator
-A comprehensive investment calculator with compound interest and contribution calculations
+A comprehensive investment calculator with compound interest and contribution calculations.
+This is a wordpress plugin.

 ## Key Features: